Tomicgun/Tomicgun/README.md

-Hi, I am Tomicgun, Welcome to my Git Hub account.
+Hi, I am Thomas Marten, Welcome to my Git Hub account.
-I am cuurently learning Python and Java.
+I am currently learning software development and Engineering.
-I am a college student and Majoring in CSE
+I am a college student and Majoring in Computer Science Below are some of the projects I have worked on
-If you have any comments, questions or concerns feel free to comment.
+If you have any comments, questions or concerns feel free to reach out!
-Thanks and Enjoy!